gilles-mastropasqua/react-mapbox-minimap/README.md

 - `keyboard` (boolean): Enables or disables keyboard controls in the minimap.
 Default is `false`.
 - `doubleClickZoom` (boolean): Enables or disables zooming via double-click in the minimap.
 Default is `false`.
 - `touchZoomRotate` (boolean): Enables or disables touch gestures in the minimap.
 Default is `false`.
-- `disableMinimapMoveOnDrag` (boolean): If `true`, dragging the tracking rectangle does not update the main map's bounds.
+- `disableMinimapMoveOnDrag` (boolean): If `true`, dragging the tracking rectangle from the minimap does not update the main minimap's bounds until the mouse is released.
 Default is `false`.
 - `enableResize` (boolean): Allows the user to resize the minimap.
 Default is `false`.
 - `enableMove` (boolean): Allows the user to move the minimap by dragging it.
 Default is `false`.